Free Quaker Meeting House

 Inside, are two original benches and an original window exists nearly intact.
 The balcony which looks as if it belonged to the original structure, was actually constructed when the meeting house was restored in the 1960s.

 Among the exhibits is the 5-pointed star tissue pattern that Betsy Ross used in making the first American flag.
 A guide will demonstrate how to cut a 5-pointed star in a single snip.
-Visit the Betsy Ross homepage for lots more about this.
+Visit Betsy Ross and the American Flag for lots more about this.

 Location: Southwest corner of Arch and 5th (Map)